3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-objects.md

 #### Object literal syntax

-Strings are defined in 'quotes', arrays are in ['square bracets'], objects follow the same lexical pattern but use `{curlyBraces: 'and are structured as key/value pairs'}`, the `key`/name comes before the colon and the `value`, after the colon.
+Strings are defined in 'quotes', arrays are in ['square bracets'], objects follow the same lexical pattern but contain key value pairs, like this `{key: value}`.
+The `key` comes before the colon and the `value`, after the colon.
 Like arrays, these key-value pairs are comma separated!

 ```javascript
 var myObject = {};